muellermichel/Hybrid-Fortran/README.md

 Quickstart
 ---------------
-1. Make sure you have PGI Accelerator installed and running.
-2. Clone this repo and point the `HF_DIR` environment variable to its path.
+1. Clone this repo and point the `HF_DIR` environment variable to its path.
-3. Type `cd $HF_DIR && make example`.
+2. Type `cd $HF_DIR && make example`.
 This will create an example project directory below `$HF_DIR`.
 Note: You can move this wherever you want in order to use it as a template for your projects.
-4. Have a look at [example/source/example.h90](hf_processor/example_example.h90), which will guide you through and show you how to use Hybrid Fortran.
-(It's better to open it in your editor of choice with Fortran syntax highlighting, but if you want to skip steps 1-3 you may also click the link. ;-) )
+3. Have a look at [example/source/example.h90](hf_processor/example_example.h90), which will guide you through and show you how to use Hybrid Fortran.
+(It's better to open it in your editor of choice with Fortran syntax highlighting, but if you want to skip steps 1-2 you may also click the link. ;-) )

 A Few More Words
 -------------------